kbop543-zz/CourseCourierManagaer/deliverables/iteration-02.review.md

 ## Iteration XX - Review & Retrospect

- * When: Monday, February 13, 2017, 8 pm
+ * When: FILL IN THE DATE WHEN YOU ACTUALLY HAD YOUR REVIEW MEETING
- * Where: Whole team in Bahen Tutorial
+ * Where: PHYSICAL LOCATION AND/OR ONLINE

 ## Process - Reflection